WP Fusion adds many methods for restricting access to content based on a user’s tags (or “lists” or “segments”) in your connected CRM.

-- Redirect if access is denied: Here you can specify a page on your site to redirect to if access is denied.
+- Redirect if access is denied: Here you can specify a page on your site to redirect to if access is denied, or type in an external URL.
 Leave blank to show the restricted content message (see below).

-- Apply tags when a user views this page: You can specify any number of tags to be applied when the content is viewed.
+- Apply tags on view: You can specify any number of tags to be applied when the content is viewed.

-- Remove tags when a user views this page: You can specify any number of tags to be removed when the content is viewed.
+- Remove tags on view: You can specify any number of tags to be removed when the content is viewed.

 - Delay: Here you can set a delay in ms before the tags are applied.
 For example enter 5000 for 5 seconds.

 The restricted content message will be shown if a page is protected and no redirect is specified.
 You can edit this from the general WP Fusion settings page.

 If you enable the setting for Per Post Messages you’ll be able to set a custom message for every restricted post.
 This setting will appear at the bottom of the post edit screen.

 If you use the more tag in your posts (or the more block), WP Fusion will automatically include your custom except above the restricted content message.
 This can be used to offer teasers of restricted content.